baktragh/a8_backup_td/readme.md

 ## Changelog

 ### Version 1.1.0f
 * Utility disk: After boot, if 64 KB of extended RAM is not detected, processing terminates.
-This prevents data corrputioon when the utility disk is accidentally operated without the extended RAM.
+This prevents data corruption when the utility disk is accidentally operated without the extended RAM.

 ### Version 1.1.0e
 * Utility disk: Bug fix: Rarely, reading or writing of T2000 blocks could have been performed with ANTIC DMA on, ruining the reading or recording.